cn-uofbasel/ccn-lite/doc/tutorial/tutorial.md

 ### 3. Implementing and publishing a custom service

+If you want to use an IDE (both intellij and eclipse have a good scala plugin) you can use the `sbt gen-idea` or `sbt eclipse` to generate a project that can be directly opened with the IDE.

 Create a `.scala` file in the `src/main/scala/nfn/service` package, e.g. ToUpper.scala.
 Implement your service accordingly (as in Java, a Scala String has the function `.toUpperCase`).
 It is up to you on what types the service is defined and how many arguments the service supports.

 To publish this service, simply add the line `node.publishService(new ToUpper()) to the StandaloneComputeServer script.
 If you used the above mention package, you do not have to import anything.
 If you choose a different place you need to import the class accordingly.